LEW CRAMPTON | PRESIDENT CHIEF EXECUTIVE OFFICER

 LILA GREENIDGE | DIRECTOR OF GUEST SERVICES

 Lila is the Director of Guest Services, and she brought the Science Center more than a decade of experience in the Hospitality and Customer Relations field.
 She previously worked in the Salon & Spa industry for 10 years as the Director for Guest Experience & Human Resources.
 Her primary focus at the Science Center is to ensure that the guests receive the highest quality of customer service, as well as experiencing all that the Center has to offer.
-In addition, she also supervises the Admissions staff and Volunteer staff, as well as coordinating all weddings and birthday parties.
+In addition, she also supervises the Admissions staff.
 She has made several improvements to the Center during her time here, and she looks forward to helping with the continued growth and success of the institution.

 KRISTINA HOLT | DIRECTOR OF MEMBERSHIP AND SPECIAL PROJECTS